mrworf/iceshelf/extras/testsuite/README.md

-# testsuite
+# Backup and Restore tests

 A beginning to a suite of tests to confirm that the tool is doing the right thing.

-All the test cases are places inside `tests/` folder and essentially manipulate the content folder and then execute the `runTest` call.
+All backup test cases are stored inside the `tests/` directory.
+They manipulate the `content` folder and then execute `runTest` from `test_backup.sh`.

+`test_restore.sh` provides functional tests for `iceshelf-restore`.
+It exercises all permutations of encryption, signatures and parity while also verifying behavior when manifests are missing or archives are corrupt.

 runTest take the following arguments: